-Procedures for Use of Alternative Dispute Resolution During the Pre-Complaint Process a.
+- a.
 If, after the pre-complaint intake interview is completed, the servicing activity EEO officer believes that EEO ADR is appropriate, the servicing activity EEO officer will consult with the EEO ADR team as provided in paragraph 2-2d, to determine whether to recommend that the activity offer EEO ADR to the aggrieved.
-The aggrieved will be advised that the activity's decision not to offer EEO ADR is not appealable to the EEOC.
+The aggrieved will be advised that the activity's decision not to offer EEO ADR is not appealable to the EEOC. - b.

-3-7.
-Offer of Alternative Dispute Resolution during pre-complaint processing b.
 If, after consulting with the EEO ADR team, it is determined that EEO ADR is appropriate, and the serviced activity commander, equivalent, or designee decides to offer EEO ADR, the servicing activity EEO officer will provide the aggrieved, in writing, the offer to participate in EEO ADR.
 If the aggrieved accepts the offer of EEO ADR, the aggrieved and the serviced activity commander or designee will sign an Agreement to Participate in Mediation prior to the EEO ADR mediation session.
-If the aggrieved fails to respond in writing to the offer of EEO ADR within 5 days, the counselor will continue with traditional EEO counseling.

-(1) The aggrieved will be advised that election of EEO ADR will extend the pre-complaint processing period to 90 days from the date the pre-complaint was initiated.
-The servicing activity EEO official also will inform the aggrieved that election to participate in the EEO ADR process is final.

-(2) When an aggrieved elect's participation in EEO ADR, the servicing activity EEO official or counselor will provide the DA Form 7510 as completed to date, the signed Offer to Mediate, and the signed Agreement to Participate in Mediation to the EEO ADR neutral prior to the initial session with the agrieved (see figs 3-2 and 3-3).
+If the aggrieved fails to respond in writing to the offer of EEO ADR within 5 days, the counselor will continue with traditional EEO counseling. - (1) The aggrieved will be advised that election of EEO ADR will extend the pre-complaint processing period to 90 days from the date the pre-complaint was initiated.
+The servicing activity EEO official also will inform the aggrieved that election to participate in the EEO ADR process is final. - (2) When an aggrieved elect's participation in EEO ADR, the servicing activity EEO official or counselor will provide the DA Form 7510 as completed to date, the signed Offer to Mediate, and the signed Agreement to Participate in Mediation to the EEO ADR neutral prior to the initial session with the aggrieved (see figs 3-2 and 3-3).